-The Arabian Sea branch first rains on the Malabar coast of the state of Kerala, located on the west coast of India, around 1 June.
+The Arabian Sea branch first rains on the Malabar Coast of the state of Kerala, located on the west coast of India, around 1 June.
 Due to its arrival in India, there is a sudden intensity of normal rainfall.
 This phenomenon is called monsoon explosion.

 Winter rainfall in India depends on two reasons.
 Western Disturbance and North Eastern Monsoon.

 Western Disturbance - This is a type of temperate cyclone.
 This cyclone originates over Sumati Sagar or West Asia, which is extremely cold.
 From there it flows in the east direction and enters the western and northwestern part of India.
 It is called Western Disturbance as it enters India from the western part.
-Due to western disturbances, snowfall is received in the form of snowfall in the hill states of India, Jammu and Kashmir, Himachal Pradesh, Uttarakhand.
+Due to western disturbances, snowfall is received in the form of snowfall in the hill states of India, Jammu, and Kashmir, Himachal Pradesh, Uttarakhand.
 Because most of the Himalayan peaks are above the snow line.
-Where the temperature is less than 0 degree centigrade, the rainfall is in the form of snow.
-Due to western disturbances, the northern plains of India, Punjab, Haryana and Delhi also receive rainfall.
+Where the temperature is less than 0 degrees centigrade, the rainfall is in the form of snow.
+Due to western disturbances, the northern plains of India, Punjab, Haryana, and Delhi also receive rainfall.

 North-east monsoon winds flow in India during the winter season because these winds flow from the site towards the sea.
-Hence we are not able to make rain but when it flows from northeast India towards the site from the sea, it rains in Tamil Nadu with sufficient amount of moisture.
+Hence we are not able to make rain but when it flows from northeast India towards the site from the sea, it rains in Tamil Nadu with a sufficient amount of moisture.
 Therefore, in winter, rainfall in India is characterized by western disturbances and northeast monsoon winds.

 Because these currents lie between 27 and 30 degrees latitude.
 Hence, they are also called subtropical western jet streams.
-Jet currents are powerful winds flowing west to east Central Asia, Tibet and China north of the Himalayas.
+Jet currents are powerful winds flowing west to east Central Asia, Tibet, and China north of the Himalayas.
 In India, these jet streams flow south of the Himalayas throughout the year except in summer.
 In the summer, the subtropical western jet streams move north of the Himalayas with the virtual movement of the Sun.